biocore/biom-format/doc/documentation/format_versions/biom-2.0.rst

 Example biom files
 ==================

-Below are examples of minimal and rich biom files in both sparse and dense formats.
-To decide which of these you should generate for new data types, see the section on :ref:`sparse-or-dense`.
+Below are examples of minimal and rich biom files.

 BIOM 2.0 OTU table in the HDF5 data description langauge (DDL)
 --------------------------------------------------------------